Last Updated on March 22, 2022 by Tina

 You are now ready to download your vaccination certificate.
 All you need to do is click on the Download Vaccination Certificate button.
 You will then have a pdf file of your certificate.

-Below is how the vaccination certificate looks like.
+Below is what the old vaccination certificate looks like.
 It has your personal details as well as the details of the vaccine administered to you.

-Of course, I also tried the QR code if it is really working.
+I didn’t try scanning the new QR code if it is really working.
+I tried before with the old one.
 To do that I went to VaxCertPH website.
 Then I clicked the Scan button and scanned the QR code on my vaccination certificate.

 And it is verified!
 It showed my complete name, gender, number of doses, the date of my last vaccination, and the vaccine that was administered to me.

-It is said that the vaccination certificate is faithful to the World Health Organization standards for digital vaccine certificates and should be recognized by applications that certify vaccination and testing records.
+It is said that the COVID-19 vaccination certificate is faithful to the World Health Organization standards for digital vaccine certificates and should be recognized by applications that certify vaccination and testing records.
+For more details about VaxCertPH, just click on the Frequently Asked Questions button on the homepage of VaxCertPH.

 I hope you found this guide useful.
 Make sure you don’t post a copy of your vaccination certificate online.
 And if you haven’t been vaccinated yet, I urge you to get jabbed now, not only for you but for the vulnerable people around you.